rchampeimont/transition-stories/A_Trans_Woman_Debunks_Anti-Trans_Rhetoric.md

 Second, people often assume that biology and hormones **alone** determine behavior differences between men and women.
 In reality, both **biology and socialization** play a role, and their exact influence is still debated in science.

 For example, men are typically more violent than women — not just because of testosterone, but also because society **reinforces** aggressive behavior in men and discourages it in women [11].
 We naturally adopt behaviors that are seen as “acceptable” for the gender we identify with.
-That’s why trans women, who identify as women, tend to pick up feminine behaviors—just like cis women do.
+That’s why trans women, who identify as women, tend to pick up feminine behaviors — just like cis women do.

 As a personal anecdote, I **copied some feminine behaviors even before I realized I was a woman**, just to give you an idea of how powerful this phenomenon is.